-These three sources are very useful, but they are of course limited by their publication dates and the number of films they cover.
+These three indexes of topics in films are very useful, but they are of course limited by their publication dates and the number of films they cover.

 Films on a theme or event usually have a subject heading taking the form [Topic]--Drama, but there are also related genres (e.g., War films).